microsoft/vs-threading/doc/cookbook_vs.md

 The problem grows when multiple frames in the callstack use `Task.Wait` or `JoinableTaskFactory.Run`.
 With each synchronously blocking frame, that thread now becomes useless till the whole operation that it is waiting for is complete, and yet another thread is allocated to make that possible.
 In some severe cases, we've seen the application hang for over a minute while 75+ threadpool threads were allocated one at a time, each to try to make progress after the thread previously allocated just synchronously blocks for completion.
 Using `JoinableTaskFactory.Run` consistently prevents this, but only when the code executed by the delegate passed to it avoids using `.ConfigureAwait(false)`.

+Code invoked from within `JoinableTaskFactory.RunAsync` (the async version) does not immediately synchronously block and thus tends to be less of a concern when using `.ConfigureAwait(false)`.
+However, since a delegated passed to this method can become blocking later using `JoinableTask.Join()` or await the `JoinableTask` within another `JoinableTaskFactory.Run` call, it is similarly recommended to avoid `.ConfigureAwait(false)` in all JTF contexts.

 So how do we get the best of both worlds?
 How can we have a responsive app, keeping CPU intensive work off the UI thread while not using `.ConfigureAwait(false)`?
 The guideline is that when you're about to start some CPU intensive, free-threaded work is to first explicitly switch to the threadpool using `await TaskScheduler.Default;`.
 This simple approach works consistently without many of the disadvantages listed above.

-**Note:** Use of `.ConfigureAwait(true)` is equivalent to awaiting a `Task` directly.
-Using this suffix is a way to suppress the warning emitted by some analyzers that like to see `.ConfigureAwait(false)` everywhere.

 [NuPkg]: https://www.nuget.org/packages/Microsoft.VisualStudio.Threading
 [AnalyzerNuPkg]: https://www.nuget.org/packages/Microsoft.VisualStudio.Threading.Analyzers